Ten Great Campaigns: In perspective

 In his later years, the Qianlong Emperor referred to himself with the grandiose style name of "Old Man of the Ten Completed [Great Campaigns]" (十全老人).
-He also wrote an essay enumerating the victories in 1792, Record of Ten Completions (十全记).
+He also wrote an essay enumerating the victories in 1792, Record of Ten Completions (十全記).

 However, the campaigns were a major financial drain on the Qing dynasty, costing more than 151 million silver taels.
 Nearly 1.5 million piculs (1 picul = 100 catties) of cargo were transported for the campaign in Taiwan.

 The outcomes of the campaigns were also modest.
 Although the tribes at Jinchuan numbered less than 30,000 households, they took five years to pacify.
 The Qing campaigns in Burma, while nearly toppling the Ava regime at one point, failed to seriously destroy Burma and settled for continued tributary status from Burma and consolidated the political situation of a tripartite Mainland Southeast Asia (the three major states of Burma, Siam, and Vietnam).
 Instead of restoring Lê Chiêu Thống to the throne in Vietnam as the campaign had intended, the Qianlong Emperor ended up making peace with the new Tây Sơn dynasty and arranged for marriages between the imperial families of Qing and Tây Sơn.